Frix-x/klippain/README.md

 This config is also known for the **adaptive bed mesh** functionnality that I wrote some time ago, the **custom calibrations macros** for pressure advance, flow, etc..., the **automated input shaper workflow**, and the **vibrations measurements** macros and scripts.

-To get more info, you can find a [list with the details and usage instruction for all the features](./doc/features.md) in the doc folder.
+To get more info, you can find a [list with the details and usage instruction for all the features](./docs/features.md) in the docs folder.
 There is also for each, some custom install instructions if you want to install them as standalone in your own config and don't want to use this full generic config folder.

 ## Installation